wwmoraes/site/content/posts/lua-metatables-introduction/index.md

 They are the main drive that makes Lua excellent to extend and prototype fast.
 This alone explains why the gaming industry has a wide use for Lua.

-{{< admonition edit >}}
+> [!edit]-
+>

-Updated diagrams, as I don't use Mermaid anymore.
-In fact, I used it in this blog while using PlantUML and Mingrammer diagrams everywhere else.
-Now they're all consistent.
+> 1. Updated diagrams, as I don't use Mermaid anymore.
+In fact, I used it in this

-{{< /admonition >}}

-{{< admonition edit >}}
+> blog while using PlantUML and Mingrammer diagrams everywhere else.
+Now they're
+> all consistent.
+>

-Changed diagrams again, this time switching them to PNG instead of SVG.
+> 1. Changed diagrams again, this time switching them to PNG instead of SVG.
-Size-wise they're small and fare better when embedded in feeds like RSS and ATOM.
+> Size-wise they're small and fare better when embedded in feeds like RSS and

-{{< /admonition >}}
+> ATOM.

 [spoons]: https://github.com/wwmoraes/spoons
 [docs-meta]: https://www.lua.org/manual/5.4/manual.html#2.4